VinitraMk/urlshort/README.md

 # urlshort
-A url shortener made with django and python
+A url shortener made with django